Resources & FAQ for Emerald Ash Borer in Oregon

 What should I look for?

 EAB isn't always directly visible, but it leaves some pretty clear calling cards.
-Even if you don't see a beetle, if you see these signs, you should report them to the Invasive Species Hotline.
+Even if you don't see a beetle, if you see these signs, you should report them to the Invasive Species Hotline, where the report will be evaluated and a determination made about whether that sign was created an emerald ash borer or a different insect.
 For more details and examples, the Canadian Forest Service published an excellent 20-page Visual Guide to Detecting EAB Damage.

 ![]() D-shaped exit holes are bored out by emerging adult beetles in May-June.